 START LINE ROUTINE

-In a trial, the judge will mark out a threshold 'start line' over which the competitor and dog must pass to begin the search.
-As a guide, the start line should be no smaller than the width of a doorway, and no larger than three (3) metres across.
+In a trial, the judge will mark out a 'start line' over which the competitor and dog must pass to begin the search.
+The start line will be clearly defined with tape or cones.

 It is important that you manage your dog’s emotional state from the car (in the staging area), through the waiting areas along the way to the search area and to the actual start line.
 Therefore, your trialling routine starts well before the actual start line.